samhld/lp_generate/README.md

 * Python 3.6+

 ### Usage:
-(Currently this only prints to `stdout`.
-I will be adding the ability to write to an InfluxDB endpoint shortly)
+Disclaimer (11/3/20): Currently this only prints to `stdout`.
+I will be adding the ability to write to an InfluxDB endpoint shortly.
+For now you can intercept the `stdout` data with [Telegraf](https://docs.influxdata.com/telegraf/v1.16/)'s [`exec`](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) input plugin)
 - **Command line**
   - `cd` into the `lp_generate` directory.
   - Run `<your Python 3.6+ interpreter> main.py <args>`